mogenson/PaperWM.spoon/README.md

 2. Clone to `~/.hammerspoon/Spoons` directory so `init.lua` from this repo is located at `~/.hammerspoon/Spoons/PaperWM.spoon/init.lua`.

-3. Open `System Preferences` -> `Mission Control` and uncheck "Automatically rearrange Spaces based on most reced use"
+3. Open `System Preferences` -> `Mission Control`.
+Uncheck "Automatically rearrange Spaces based on most recent use" and check "Displays have separate Spaces".

 ## Usage